Share your wild cooking recipes!

 - 1 Salt & pepper

-1. Place your Dutch Oven (the type with feet) into an open fire and add butter/ oil then the onion and bacon and fry until golden brown and fragrant.
+1. Place your Dutch Oven (the type with feet) into an open fire and add butter/ oil then fry the onion and bacon.

 2. Add the garlic and smoked paprika and fry for another 30 seconds then add the drained beans.